huaweicloud/huaweicloud-fpga/fp1/README.md

 - fpga_tool_unistall.sh

   This script is used to uninstall the FPGA image loading tool.
-Run this script to uninstall the FPGA image loading tool.

 <a id="sec-3-8" name="sec-3-8"></a>